Adoption Beat

 Because society repeatedly inflicts sadness, disappointment and shame on members of the triad over the course of years, it’s probable that this group, as a whole, has a slightly higher percentage of fragile or troubled individuals.
 But quackery is not going to cure their ills.
 So I question the contention that wrapping a tween so tightly in a blanket that she chokes to death on her own vomit is going to produce a healthy parent-child relationship.

 Many psychological disorders grow out of fear.
 Children fear not being loved and being different from their peers.
 Discovering they were adopted when they are old enough to understand what it is gives rise to those fears.
-Children who always know they were adopted, even before they know what that means, are far less to suddenly wonder if they are loved or why the were rejected by their family or origin.
+Children who always know they were adopted, even before they know what that means, are far less likely to suddenly wonder if they are loved or why the were rejected by their family or origin.

 Let’s take the case of a Korean-born adoptee, call her Mae*, who endured the taunts of schoolyard bullies because she looked different from her siblings and everyone else at the small elementary school had reason to feel she was not accepted.
 Unfortunately, this was reinforced at home where the decision to adopt her was not supported by both parents.
 Kids are not stupid!
 They read body language and make comparisons and they know the score.
-Kim grew up angry and looked for love in all the wrong places.
+Mae grew up angry and looked for love in all the wrong places.
 She was not psychotic!
 But being deprived of love turned her into an even more rebellious teen than she might have been otherwise.

 Anger is an issue that frequently comes to the fore in triad members.
-If you are a triad member, how many women do you know who 30 or 40 years afterward are still angry with themselves if no one else that they were talked into signing away their parental rights.
+If you are a triad member, how many women do you know who 30 or 40 years afterward are still angry with themselves, if no one else, that they were talked into signing away their parental rights.
 While I know a good many women who are happily reunited with their offspring, a number of women of my acquaintance who found the child they surrendered are worse off because of what they found.

 Adoptees who were the victims of bad placements – we only know about the ones who speak out – often harbor misplaced anger.
 My friend, Lee*, was date raped and persuaded that she should surrender the child to adoption in a state several hundred miles from her home to avoid any further connection with the troubled young man who raped her.
 It was certainly the best course of action for her and her family.
 She grieved the loss of her daughter and longed to find her.
 She had no way of knowing that her child had been placed with a couple whose marriage was falling apart because of the wife’s alcoholism.
 After she finally drove her husband away, the adoptive mother tried to keep the adoptee from going away to college.
 The adoptee found her natural mother by the most bizarre coincidence when she was 18.
 Probably because there was no counseling offered to either of them, the adoptee went from joy at finding acceptance with her natural mother to complete estrangement resulting from her anger at being “given away.”
 She is now pursuing her masters in social work (and that’s a whole other blog).